carallon/io-module-developer-guide/source/guide/modules.rst

 Module scripts
 ##############

-If the optional ``moduleMain`` property in the ``package.json`` file is specified, it refers to the module script.
+If the optional ``moduleMain`` property in the ``package.json`` file is specified, it refers to the *module script*.
 The module script is always run before instance scripts, and only once for each module.
-The global table resulting from running the module script is referred to as the module sandbox.
+The global table resulting from running the module script is referred to as the *module sandbox*.
 Variables in the module sandbox are not visible to instance sandboxes, except by assigning them to the ``shared_table`` described below.

 A module script may be necessary when dealing with finite controller resources.
 A set of instances may need to access the same UDP port; however, only one ``UdpSocket`` can be bound to a given UDP port.
 In this case, the ``UdpSocket`` object will have to be managed at the module level.
 This process is explained further by the examples in this section.